RiftValleySoftware/RVS_Spinner/README.md

 The Spinner has a  `RVS_Spinner.selectedIndex` property that denotes which [`Array`](https://developer.apple.com/documentation/swift/array) element is the selected value.

 In order to use this in Interface Builder/Storyboard Editor, you need to drag in a [`UIView`](https://developer.apple.com/documentation/uikit/uiview), then make it an instance of [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html).
-The module will be "RVS_Spinner" *(if you used CocoaPods or the framework)*.
+The module will be "RVS_Spinner" *(if you used the framework)*.

 INTERFACE BUILDER/STORYBOARD EDITOR OPTIONS
 -